preritj/lidar-camera-calibration/README.md

-# lidar-camera-calibration
+# Lidar-Camera calibration

-Lidar-image calibration for DiDi competition
+Lidar-camera calibration for DiDi competition

 * Calibration explained in `Calibration.ipynb`
 * Calibration data can be found in `calib.json`